 This relevant research achievement has allowed the Team to further study electronic components developed for microsatellites and then to gather data useful to understand a satellite behaviour when in orbit.

-UniSat-6 has been regularly operating since entering into orbit and the ground station in Rome managed to establish a two way effective communication with it few minutes after launch.
+UniSat-6 has been regularly operating since entering into orbit and the ground station in Rome managed to establish a two-way effective communication with it a few minutes after launch.
 The communication goes through the hardware onboard, like the new OBC ABACUS that uses a CubeSat form factor (PC104) and that has been developed at the School of Aerospace Engineering (“La Sapienza” University of Rome) in collaboration with GAUSS Srl.